 Five years later, along comes Alexander "Greek Thompson" and tries his hand with glass curtains and iron framing at the Buck's Head Building.
 Williamson notes the "Schinkelesque winged brackets and an insubstantial balcony of filigree acanthus."
 Gomme calls the building "as nearly glass-fronted as possible" but lambastes later owners for "having completed the ruination of the ground floor."

 You won't be surprised when I say that the architect here, John Honeyman, was keenly interested in architectural history.
-On the other hand, the building is popularly called the Ca' D'Oro, which makes you wonder how well Honeyman knew Venice.
-It's a bum rap.
-Yes, the building recalls Venice, but the name arrived in 1927, long after the building's completion in 1872.
+Yes, the building recalls Venice, but the name, Ca' D'Oro, arrived in 1927, long after the building's completion in 1872.
 Who's to blame?
 Try the owners of the Ca' D'Oro restaurant, which opened under a mansard roof that was added to the building but which burned down in 1987 and was not replaced.
 Pre-mansard, this was F & J Smith Furniture Warehouse.
-Still, it's pretty special.

 Another view.
 The iron framing was replaced by concrete pillars after the 1987 fire, and the interior became an atrium.